Remember Nolan

 In a group situation, do you know how to overcome peer pressure?

-Throughout high school and college, dangerous behavior can take the form of bullying, peer pressure, and hazing, and it is common for alcohol to be involved.
+Throughout high school, dangerous behavior can take the form of bullying, peer pressure, and hazing, and it is common for alcohol to be involved.

 Do you want to learn how you can keep your child safe and healthy as they become more independent?